Tim Witherspoon vs. James Smith II

-The second fight between Tim Witherspoon and James "Bonecrusher" Smith was contested on December 12, 1986.
-The bout took place at Madison Square Garden in New York City and was contested for Witherspoon's WBA heavyweight championship.
+Tim Witherspoon vs. James Smith II, billed as The Pride is Back: Return to Glory, was a professional boxing match contested on December 12, 1986 for the WBA heavyweight title.
 It was Witherspoon’s second defence of the championship he had won from Tony Tubbs in January 1986.

 Background

 The fight was carried live on HBO World Championship Boxing, HBO’s then-flagship series of boxing telecasts.
 Barry Tompkins was the lead commentator with Larry Merchant and Sugar Ray Leonard as analysts.

 Don King Productions also produced its own broadcast of the fight, as it often did on cards that were promoted by King.
 The voice of King Productions, Bob Sheridan, called the fight.

 The official assigned to the bout was Luis Rivera, with judges Samuel Conde Lopez, Julio Roldan, and Joe Santarpia scoring.
 The bout was scheduled for fifteen rounds, as the WBA had yet to adopt the now-standard twelve round distance for title fights that had begun to be implemented following the death of fighter Duk Koo Kim in 1982.
 The WBA rules also feature a requirement that a contest stops after three knockdowns in a round (a New York State rule since 1937; the WBA's roots are from the New York State Athletic Commission).